tpenland/CommandDispatcher/README.md

         case ...
     ```

 This is brittle code that can be challenging and costly (particularly from a testing perspective) to change, and is an example of violating the [Open-Closed Principle (OCP)](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).
 The routing mechanism proposed here is based on the [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern#:~:text=In%20computer%20programming%2C%20the%20strategy,family%20of%20algorithms%20to%20use) to allow the extension of behavior (adding new messages) without having to change existing code.

-3. Ok, but that just begs the question - if I control the topic structure and default MQTT behavior is to create queues on demand, why not just create as many topics as operations?

-   The answer to this question lies in one of MQTT's greatest strenghts: loose coupling.
-By introducing a broker between the message publisher and message subscribers, we minimize the amount of shared information needed for them to communicate.
-Creating topics down to the operation level, similar to an API specification, has a number of problems:
-   1. Exposes granular details of the API forcing clients to couple their code this structure.
-   2. Subscribers would have to subscribe to each topic to avoid any routing behavior.
-Subscribing to a wildcard would defeat the purpose of the granular topics and require internal routing based on topic name.
-   3. At scale this would result in a massive proliferation of topics.
-   4. While it is the default behavior of most brokers to create topics on demand, in the context of the AIO architecture, neither Event Hubs nor Event Grid MQTT broker can support this kind of dynamic behavior.
-The proliferation of topics will ripple into these subsystes, requiring provisioning and security on each and every topic/hub.

-   Ultimately, the best practices for topic naming will depend on the scenario, but at scale the most granular that we should aim for would be down to the leaf-node level.
-This means we would expect to see topics down to the deviceId or workloadId level.
-In highly dynamic scenarios, this may move up a level (e.g., a topic for all devices of a specific type) which would require routing based on attributes in the message to find the actual instance.
-This solution is meant for these scenarios.
+## Implementation Overview

+Using this library is straightforward and requires only a few steps:

+- Implement the ICommandRouter interface for each command type.
+- In your startup code, do the following:
+  - Register your ICommandRouter implementations with your IoC mechanism.
+  - Register the included PubSubClient, or your implementation of the IPubSubClient interface, with your IoC.
+  - Register the CommandDispatcher and request an instance from your IoC.
+Note this instance can be requested on a background thread if the larger service is handling requests or running operations other than processing MQTT messages.

+For further details and examples, see the [samples readme](./samples/README.md).

 ## Components